 See the Schedule of Benefits for benefit levels or additional limits for expenses related to home health aide services.

 Exclusion:

-No benefits will be payable for charges related to Respite Care, Custodial Care, or educational care except as covered under Respite Care Benefits.
+No benefits will be payable for charges related to Respite Care, Custodial Care, or educational care except as covered under this section or the Respite Care Benefits section.

 Hospice Care Service Benefits